Stupididioy/fragout/README.md

 It will feature grenades that bounce around and knockback player.

-I will have a planned outline or w/e in OUTLINE.md soon. maybe.
+I have a planned outline in OUTLINE.md soon. maybe.

 People aren't really supposed to contribute. like. at all.
 This is a personal project.
 Y'all can look at it though.